mohd-afeef-badri/psd/demos/fracture-mechanics/fast-track-tutorials.md

 PSD_Solve -np 3 Main.edp -mesh ./../Meshes/3D/tensile-crack.msh -v 0
 ```

-*Optionally try changing `-reactionforce stress-based` to `-reactionforce variational-based` for changing the method to extract reaction force, note that stress based method is way faster*
+- *Optionally try changing `-reactionforce stress-based` to `-reactionforce variational-based` for changing the method to extract reaction force, note that stress based method is way faster*

-- *Optionally try using `-fastmethod` and `-useGFP` flags with `PSD_PreProcess` optimized solver*
+- *Optionally try using  `-useGFP` flag with `PSD_PreProcess` optimized solver*

 - *Add `-sequential` flag to `PSD_PreProcess` for sequential solver, but remember to use `PSD_Solve_Seq` instead of `PSD_Solve`*